sarah11918/docsfordev/src/pages/en/chapter2.md

 #### Tutorials

-**Tutorials teach users how to do something pre-planned through pre-defined example to walk-through**
+**Tutorials teach users how to do something pre-planned through a pre-defined example to walk-through**

 - Provides test environment & test data e.g. code playground
 - Doesn’t require any real code implementation